emu-russia/pureikyubu/wiki/gfxsoft.md

-# Flipper GFX - the software pipeline
+# Flipper GFX - the software pipeline (experimental)

+> **The software pipeline is experimental.** It renders the whole pipeline by itself and the
+> DolphinSDK demo sweep agrees with the shader backend on most of the demos, but a few titles still
+> have picture defects (the anti-aliased framebuffer demos, a handful of texture and copy cases);
+> they are being worked through one by one.
+The default stays the shader backend.

 The second rendering path of the GFX subsystem, selected by the `GFX_PIPELINE` configuration variable (`0` = the OpenGL shader backend of [gfx.md](gfx.md), `1` = software) and switchable at run